5 Mistakes to Avoid When Purchasing a Property in Thailand

 Buying property in Thailand (or anywhere for that matter) can be a minefield, especially for first time buyers.
 Most of us learn from our mistakes, but as these mistakes can be costly, it’s better to avoid making them in the first place.

-In this article we have laid out the top 5 mistakes buyers make when purchasing property, to help you avoid any nasty pitfalls.
+In this article we have laid out the top 5 mistakes buyers make when purchasing property to help you avoid any nasty pitfalls and minimize the potential risks of buying property in Thailand.

 1. No Title Search